-The first course in the Composition Sequence (CPN 100 or CPN 102) will introduce you to rhetorical theories and strategies that writers use as they compose.
+The first course in the Composition Sequence (CPN 100 or CPN 102) will introduce you to reading complex, source-based texts, and to rhetorical theories and strategies that writers use as they compose.
 Rhetorical strategies are forms of writing used for specific purposes, depending on what you are trying to accomplish with your writing.
-CPN 100 and CPN 102 focus on rhetorical strategies of analysis and argument.
+CPN 100 and CPN 102 will help you navigate those rhetorical strategies in a single text, multiple texts, and in exploring claims.